QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/gauss-seidel.md

 * b, that's the b in Ax=b
 * x, the result, after k iterations
 * D, a diagonal matrix
-* L, a upper triangular matrix, multiplied by -1
+* L, an upper triangular matrix, multiplied by -1
 * U, a lower triangular matrix, multiplied by -1

 And, we must have **A = D - L - U** <span class="tms">(you may see **A = D + L + U** too, but the formula for $x^{(k+1)}$ is is different)</span>.